Pawel-Albert/utilities-for-testing-extension/README.md

 - "Clear_all_input_restrictions"
   > It will remove few typical input restrictions: required, maxlength, minlength, onpaste function.
 - "Change all inputs type from password to text"
+  > To use it you can choose it from context menu UI, or use provided default shortcut that is 'ALT + 4'.
 - "JSON prettier via console"
   > After clicking it in context menu you will be asked in window prompt to input a valid JSON that will be printed in dev tools console in a formatted way.
 - "Timestamp to date"